 Massachusetts Bass Fishing

-All about fishing for smallmouth and largemouth bass in Massachusetts lakes.
+Fish for smallmouth and largemouth bass in MA.

 Even with a short growing season, Massachusetts has plenty of bass and some of them are monsters.
 The major lakes in the state with healthy populations of bass include Assawompset Pond, Cheshire Reservoir, Congamond Lake, Hamilton Reservoir, Lake Chaubunagungamaug, Lake Cochituate, Lake Garfield, Lake Rohunta, Lake Quinsigamond, Long Pond, Norton Reservoir, Otis Reservoir, Quabbin Reservoir, South Watuppa Pond and Wachusett Reservoir.